oracle/docker-images/OracleManagementAgent/README.md

 1. Follow the steps to build and run a container and validate the output of `init-agent.sh` script is visible in the logs by running the following command

     ```shell
-    # inspect container output logs
-    $ docker logs mgmtagent-container
+    > docker logs mgmtagent-container
     ```

 ## Troubleshooting

-Solutions to common issues when running Management Agent in a container are described in the following steps
+Below are some possible solutions to common issues that may occur when running the Oracle Management Agent in a container

 1. mkdir: cannot create directory '/opt/oracle/bootstrap': Permission denied